jasonsbrooks/yucg/README.md

+Files edited:

+*.css
+/images
+/js/fancybox.js
+/index.html

+Notes for Jason:

+- To start on local server, use: rackup

 TBD:
  - Get a picture of a guy coding for the product development page
  - Let people contact us through the contact form